 Presentation Principle: Capitalize on the collective wisdom in the room.

-There are many reasons to maintain humility as a presenter.
+Presentations aren’t just about the presenter and there are many reasons to maintain humility as a presenter.
 Certainly, it will endear you to the audience.
-Positioning yourself as a co-learner with your audience members, and not the only “expert” in the room opens up the possibility of having your own presentation serve as a learning experience upon which you can build to advance your practice.
+Positioning yourself as a co-learner with your audience members, and not the only “expert” in the room opens up the possibility of having your presentations serve as learning experiences upon which you can build to advance your practice.

-Recently, I taught a pre-conference professional development course – Audience Engagement Strategies for Potent Presentations – at Evaluation 2015, the annual conference of the American Evaluation Association.
+I first taught my course – Audience Engagement Strategies for Potent Presentations – as a pre-conference professional development course at Evaluation 2015, the annual conference of the American Evaluation Association.
+This course became one of my favorite presentations ever.

 Two interactive strategies during the course allowed participants to interact with each other, and also supplied me with important feedback.